Trump Picks Alex Azar To Lead Health And Human Services

 The prices of Lilly's insulin drugs Humalog and Humulin, for instance, have both risen about 225 percent since 2011, according to data from the investment research firm Bernstein.

-"Drug corporations have undue influence over health policy in America, and they use it make money on the backs of patients and taxpayers," said Ben Wakana, executive director of Patients For Affordable Drugs, an advocacy group.
+"Drug corporations have undue influence over health policy in America, and they use it to make money on the backs of patients and taxpayers," said Ben Wakana, executive director of Patients For Affordable Drugs, an advocacy group.

 Still, Wakana says Azar has a good track record.
 "Mr. Azar is well-qualified and has the chance to stand up for patients because he knows exactly how our drug pricing system is broken.
 If he wants to take meaningful action to lower drug prices, we want to help him."